 In 1908 Mayor Ladd was authorized “to purchase a pair of bloodhounds to be used in the detection of that class of criminals who prey upon women.”
 In 1915 a bicycle, “not to exceed in cost $35.00” was purchased.
 The first bicycle officer was Clarence Redfield.
 Redfield became a familiar sight, making his rounds on ice skates during severe winters when the dirt roads became ice covered.

-In 1917 the Woodbury Police Department had four patrolmen who received $80.00 per month and they worked alternate shifts of 10 hours each, six days a week.
-Police call boxes were installed on utility
+By 1917 the Woodbury City Police Department had four Patrolmen who each received $80.00 per month.
+The officers worked alternating ten hour shifts, six days a week.
+During this time period Police call boxes were installed on utility

 poles throughout the City.

-In 1921 City Council moved and passed “that a Ford auto be purchased for the use of the Police Department.”
-This first police car was a Model T Ford Touring Car with a roof that folded back.
+City Council authorized “that a Ford auto be purchased for the use of the Police Department” in 1921.
+The first Police Car operated in Woodbury was a Model T Ford Touring Car.
+The car had “snap in” windows and a roof that folded back.

 In the late 1920s the Police Department maintained a one-room headquarters in the rear of the Friendship Fire House on Russell St. The City was divided into three wards that were each assigned a policeman who would be on duty, walking the streets, all night long.